 The beautiful peach tree Prunus persica ‘Avalon Pride’ has showy pink flowers early in the spring season, followed by large, juicy peaches in summer.
 Resistant to peach leaf curl.
 Choose a sunny, sheltered spot for planting in autumn.

-Find out how to grow peaches and nectarines.
+How to grow peaches and nectarines

 Prunus serrulata ‘Shirotae’